modelscave/Bone-Fracture/README.md

 Here I am working on a Bonefracture dataset from kaggle.
 First I doing only Binar classification.
 Then I will be moving to multiclass classification and then go to find masks where the fracture is happening.
 If anyone thinks that I should first deal with masks and then deal with classification proeblem, please let me know.
+I dealt with everything together using YOLO in my next attempt.
+I havent exactly got great results but we will start looking for that in upcoming stages.